ardriveapp/x402-turbo-upload/README.md

 # x402-turbo-upload

-A simple TypeScript command line tool to upload data items to the x402 Turbo Upload Service.
+A simple TypeScript script and command line tool to upload data items to the x402 Turbo Upload Service.

 ## Usage